Olav Akselsen: 2001 to 2009

 The first Stoltenberg cabinet did not survive the 2001 Norwegian parliamentary election, and a second cabinet was formed by Bondevik.
 Akselsen, however, had entered the same election, and was re-elected for his fourth term.
 He was re-elected again in 2005, but despite the return of Stoltenberg as Prime Minister, Akselsen was not selected to his cabinet—although stated to possess the "potential".

 From 1989 to 1993 Akselsen was, within the parliament, mainly a member of the Standing Committee on Justice, chairing it from April 1993.
 From 1993 to 1997 he was the secretary of the Standing Committee on Justice; from December 1996 he was also a member of the Enlarged Foreign Affairs Committee.
 From 1997 to 2001 he was a member of the Standing Committee on Energy and the Environment, chairing it from February to March 2000, at which point he became Minister of Petroleum and Energy.
 He was also a member of the 37-member Election Committee.
 From 2001 to 2005 he chaired the Standing Committee on Business and Industry, and from 2005 to 2009 he chaired both the Standing Committee on Foreign Affairs and the Enlarged Foreign Affairs Committee.

 One year before the 2009 Norwegian parliamentary election, Akselsen announced that he declined to stand for re-election.
 Norwegian election researcher Anders Todal Jenssen stated that his specific declination is "probably problematic for [Norwegian Prime Minister] Stoltenberg", at a time when 31 politicians of the current red–green coalition had announced their withdrawal from Parliament.
 In late August 2008 Akselsen was appointed director of the Norwegian Maritime Directorate, a position he took after his parliamentary term ran out in October 2009.
 He resigned from the Norwegian Maritime Directorate in May 2021.

 Illness and death

 Akselsen was diagnosed with cancer in 2019.
 In early 2021, he was treated for a brain tumour.
-Akselsen died on 17 August 2021, eleven days before his 56th birthday.
+Akselsen died on 17 August 2021, at age 55.
 He was survived by his wife and three children.